theknightorc/p2pool-candycoin/README.md

 * Run P2Pool with the "--net kimocoin" option.
 * Run your miner program, connecting to 127.0.0.1 on port 2891.

+Candycoun:
+* Run P2Pool with the "--net candycoin" option.
+* Run your miner program, connecting to 127.0.0.1 on port 6151.

 Sponsors:
 -------------------------